54L1M/54L1M/README.md

 ### Hi there 👋

-- 🔭Programmer with a strong background in physics and quantum computations, adept at backend development and passionate about Data Science and Data Systems Engineering.
+- 🔭Experienced and passionate software engineer with a strong background in programming and system design.

 - 🌱 Continuously deepening my knowledge across various domains, with a focus on excelling in backend development while advancing skills in data-driven technologies.